finnh-dev/three-body-sim/README.md

 After completing these steps, FreeGLUT should be installed and ready to use on your system.

-# Steps for UNIX-based operating systems
+## Example for UNIX based operating systems
 - Ensure your system is up to date.
-- Consult the
-## Installing FreeGLUT

-## Example for UNIX based operating systems
-Consult your package manager for the correct name of the package FreeGLUT.
+- Consult your package manager for the correct name of the package FreeGLUT.
-Example for:
+- Example for:
 ## Arch-based Systems
 Run the following command to install FreeGLUT:
 ```bash